Find Nursing Colleges

 6 Yearly Graduations

 Winona State University comes in at #17 on our list of the most popular colleges offering master's degrees in critical care nursing.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,100 per year, while in-state graduate students, on average, pay $8,000 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in critical care nursing from Winona State.
+The average in-state tuition for full-time undergraduates is $8,388 per year, while in-state graduate students, on average, pay $8,320 per year.
+During the most recent year for which we have data, 6 people received their master's degree in critical care nursing from Winona State.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #18